 Gudok’s appeal lies in its rustic charm and how it combines various elements of Tripuri cuisine.
 The use of locally available ingredients and the skillful blending of flavors reflect the essence of traditional Tripura food culture.

-Gudok is often enjoyed with rice, creating a wholesome meal that showcases the region’s deep connection between food and heritage.
+People often enjoy Gudok with rice, creating a wholesome meal that showcases the region’s deep connection between food and heritage.

 Conclusion